HenrikBechmann/react-infinite-grid-scroller/README.md

 RIGS does not work on Safari iOS (mobile), owing to Safari iOS's non-standard approach to scrolling.
 RIGS works on Safari MacOS, but not as well as on the other major browsers on MacOS (Chrome, MS Edge, and Firefox).

+There are no plans to address this issue in the short run.

 # Scroller properties

 | property | value | notes |